-8. As a service provider it is much more professional to send a bill, than to present an invoice at the time the work is done.
+9. As a service provider it is much more professional to send a bill, than to present an invoice at the time the work is done.
 True or False?

 False.
 You will do yourself and your customer a favor by adopting a COD policy.
 Price the job before you provide service.
 Collect on the spot.
 Folks expect to pay right away.
 The only businesses that send a bill are those who are uncertain what they are going to charge.
 That's not you.
-See "The Case for Flat Rate." on page 67.
+See page 57.

-9. To go out of business is a sign of weakness, even if the business is losing money.
-Successful people never quit.
+10. To go out of business is a sign of weakness, even if the business is losing money.
+The successful business people never quit.
 True or False?

 False.
-Business come and go.
+Businesses come and go.
 Personal mission is never abandoned.